 (All the italicized lines given below have been taken from Robert Frost’s poem, ‘A Roadside Stand’.
 Also, find NCERT Solutions For Class 12 English Flamingo Poem A Roadside Stand below.)

 The poem starts with the description of the roadside stand.
-A small time farmer who puts a little shed in part of his house several thousands of cars sped past it.
+A small-time farmer who puts a little shed in part of his house several thousands of cars sped past it.
 He desires to sell wild berries, squash and other products.
 The farmer does not like charity.
 He tries to sell his products for money.
 He believes that money can give him a better lifestyle as he saw in movies.

 However, his hopes are never fulfilled.
-People in cars go past without even giving a cursory look at his stall and if few of them happened to look at it, they see how the letters N and S had been turned wrong.
+People in cars go past without even giving a cursory look at their stall and if few of them happened to look at it, they see how the letters N and S had been turned wrong.
 They believe that such badly painted signs spoil the beauty of the countryside.